 Georgetown University offers tuition benefits to employees and their children through the Tuition Assistance Program (TAP).
-These benefits can be used for either studies at Georgetown University or at other U.S. accredited institutions of higher education.
+These benefits can be used for both studies at Georgetown University and other accredited higher educational institutions.
 The benefit provided for studies at any institution other than Georgetown University is referred to as the "portable" benefit.
-Employees may use these benefits for undergraduate or graduate studies; dependent children may use these benefits for undergraduate studies only (certain exceptions may apply).
-Lifetime maximums apply.
+Employees may use these benefits for both undergraduate and graduate studies; dependent children may use these benefits for undergraduate studies only (certain exceptions may apply).

 Who is Eligible?

-You are eligible for TAP benefits if you:
+You are eligible for TAP benefits if you are:

-- Are a regular staff employee (including those represented by Allied International Union and the SEIU 1199), hired to work at least 36 hours per week;
+- A regular staff employee (including those represented by Allied International Union and the SEIU 1199), hired to work at least 36 hours per week;

-- Are an academic employee hired to work at least 90% time (fellows are excluded); or
+- An academic employee hired to work at least 90% time (fellows are excluded); or

 - Children of faculty and staff are also eligible for tuition benefits.
 There is a specific definition of "child" or "children" for the purposes of the TAP.
 An eligible child is an eligible employee's natural child, adopted child, child under legal guardianship as evidenced by official court documentation, or stepchild dependent for support.

 - You meet the service requirements for eligibility by the first day of Georgetown University main campus classes.
 Please note, the first day of main campus classes is subject to change each academic year.
 If your hire date falls AFTER the first day of classes, your TAP benefit becomes effective in the next semester.
 (For example, your hire date is September 6, 2007.
 The first day of main campus classes in Fall 2007 Semester is August 29, 2007.
 Since your hire date is after the first day of classes in that academic year, your TAP benefit becomes effective Spring 2008 Semester.)